umd-ischool-inst326/inst326/README.md

 ## Build

 The build process is a small Python program which runs [asciidoctor] on the input [asciidoc] files to create html files.
-So you will need to make sure you have installed [asciidoctor].
+So you will need to make sure you have [asciidoctor] installed and available in your system path.

     scripts/build.py